nolanmccleary/adversarially_testing_perceptual_hashing/README.md

 Image quantization means that the image hashes between the working tensor and the new tensor pullled from the modifed image saved to disk will vary somewhat.
 To handle this, a quantization hook by the name of `quant_func` has been added as an optional attack paramter, allowing quantization loss to more effectively be modelled during gradient estimation.
 However, there are still other factors at play when our final delta is converted back from grayscale/luma to RGB and upsampled (we use a delta here versus the working tensor so these adverse effects aren't applied to the full image) that mean that the hamming delta/perceptual similarity ratio between pre-save and post-save images will differ, generally at the expense of the post-save image.
 In theory, one more effectively model this by using a quantization function that saves to disk in the desired format, then reloads the image afterwards, but this would create an absurd number of disk transactions when the grdient is being calculated which would probably not be advisable.
 It's highly likely that my current 8-bit quantization function `byte_quantize` doesn't accurately reflect all effects from the PIL image quantization process (for PNG or JPEG), so looking deeper into that would probably be a good idea.

-As a workaround, a post-save validation mechanism is used to get the final hamming delta and perceptural simliarity between images after the attacked image is saved to disk.
+As a workaround, a post-save validation mechanism is used to get the final hamming delta and perceptual simliarity between images after the attacked image is saved to disk.
 It also uses the standard imagehash library to do so, in order to eliminate any discrepencies from my code from polluting the final output results.

 As stated earlier, the actual algorithm isn't too hard, and neither is the supporting logic.
 However, when you have to generate around 1000 32x32 normally distributed perturbation vectors, add all of them to their own copy of the image tensor, take a DCT of those resultant tensors (among other smaller operations along the way), and repeat this over 100-10000 cycles (depending on what you set your step size to be and how effective you want the attack), then do that over n many repetitions for each image in your image set, you will incurr a relatively nontrivial computational load.
 PDQ is especially bad, because cannonically the initial resize is to 512x512, after which an 8x8 tent convolution downsamples to 64x64 just in time for everything to get smacked by the DCT battery.
 Trying to do this on my CPU (which worked fine up until this point) resulted in my computer having a stroke.
 When I changed the initial resize to 128x128, it worked much better, but realistically if you want to test this system against PDQ you will most likely need access to a GPU (MPS/metal hasn't been working well and I think it has to do with Pytorch's limited Metal support, however CUDA has also been tested and it works great).